16jkj/project1/README.md

 //보고서

 //요구사항
-import numpy as np
+import numpy as np\n
-import matplotlib.pyplot as plt from scipy.io import wavfile from denoise import AudioDeNoise import speech_recognition as sr from gtts import gTTS
+import matplotlib.pyplot as plt\n
+from scipy.io import wavfile\n
+from denoise import AudioDeNoise import speech_recognition as sr from gtts import gTTS